uea-teaching/web-based-programming/lectures/canvas.md

 ## The rendering context {data-auto-animate="true"}

-We will use the 2D rendering context.
+### We will use the `2d` rendering context.

+## The rendering context {data-auto-animate="true"}

-There is also a 3D rendering context, WebGL, we will not explore that here.
+There is also a 3D rendering context, **webgl**.

-Other rendering contexts are proposed for the future.
+This has many powerful features, including access to the graphics hardware, and openGL like shaders.

+We will not cover the 3D context in this lecture.

 ::: notes
 Other contexts provide different types of rendering;